 Grades: No grades are assigned.
-Narrative assessment of all semesters and projects are provided on transcripts.
+Narrative assessment of all semesters and projects are included on transcripts.

-Requirements: A total of 60 credits must be earned.
-(15 credits are granted for each semester successfully completed, no hours for incomplete work.
+Requirements: A total 60 graduate credits must be earned.
+Fifteen credits are granted for each semester successfully completed; no hours are awarded for incomplete work.
 The program does not accept transfer credits.
 All of the following criteria must be met for award of the degree:

 Although an undergraduate degree is normally a criterion for admission, the program does accept a small number of students without B.A. degrees or undergraduate concentrations in literature and writing; however, the application manuscripts in these cases must be exceptionally strong.
 Many students enter the Program having already completed graduate degrees; neither these degrees nor graduate credit toward a degree can earn the student acceleration through the Program and thereby reduce the minimum four semesters required for the Master of Fine Arts.

-Students are admitted to the program primarily on the basis of an original manuscript.
-Submitted in triplicate, the manuscript should indicate sufficient quality of work, level of commitment, and sophistication of skills to suggest the applicant is ready for graduate work in writing and literature.
+Students are admitted to the Program primarily on the basis of an original manuscript.
+The manuscript should indicate sufficient quality of work, level of commitment, and sophistication of skills to suggest the applicant is ready for graduate work in writing and literature.

 The application should give evidence of strong preparation in literature, a background in the humanities, the ability to do independent study, and an applicant's readiness to receive and use criticism.
 Publication and workshop experience will be given consideration, but are not weighted heavily.
 Transcripts from all the previous colleges or universities attended by the applicant are required.
 The program also requires two letters of recommendation from persons who are familiar with the student's writing and able to assess his or her capacity for independent study and congeniality in a close-knit community.
 Two very important elements of the application are the brief essays requested from each applicant, one in response to some recently read piece of literature, and the other offering an assessment of his/her own writing, reasons for wanting to enter the program, and a general sense of goals.

 During the academic year, faculty members from the Master of Fine Arts Program in Creative Writing and/or other writers visit campus and are available to undergraduate students for discussions about writing.
 The Holden Visiting Writers give public readings, attend classes, and hold writing workshops to discuss student work.
-Visiting Writers have included Joan Aleshire, Wilton Barnhardt, Andrea Barrett, Robert Boswell, Billy Collins, Anthony Doerr, A. Van Jordan, Laura Kasischke, Thomas Lux, Steve Orlen, Richard Russo, Eleanor Wilner, Dominic Smith, David Haynes, and Jennifer Grotz.
+Visiting Writers have included Joan Aleshire, Wilton Barnhardt, Andrea Barrett, Robert Boswell, Liam Callanan, Anthony Doerr, Jennifer Grotz, David Haynes, A. Van Jordan, Laura Kasischke, Thomas Lux, Richard Russo, and Eleanor Wilner.

 The Fellowship brings a graduate of the College's MFA Program for Writers to campus to teach in the undergraduate writing program for an academic year.
 The fellowship is awarded by the the Director of the Undergraduate Writing Program and the Vice President for Academic Affairs in consultation with the MFA Academic Board.